-As we go north upon its surface the stars in the south seem to go down, till they sink below the horizon.
+As we go north upon its surface the stars in the south seem to go down, till they sink below the horizon.\

-[The same is true of the southern stars when we go north, and this is precisely what would occur if the earth were a globe.
+[The same is true of the northern stars when we go sonth, and this is precisely what would occur if the earth were a globe.
 In the figure, the observer at A sees the star C elevated about 40 degrees above his horizon.
 As he recedes toward his position at B, the star seems to sink toward the earth, till at length it goes down or out of sight.
-The convex surface of the earth is now be tween the star and the observer.
-This elevation and depression of the North Star, caused by the observer's change of position, enables the mariner to determine his latitude upon the trackless deep; for as every degree he sails northward causes the Pole Star to rise one degree, it follows that the apparent altitude of the star and the latitude of the observer are the same; the former being ascertained, the latter is at once known.]
+The convex surface of the earth is now between the star and the observer.
+This elevation and depression of the North Star, caused by the observer's change of position, enables the mariner to determine his latitude upon the trackless deep; for as every degree he sails northward causes the Pole Star to rise one degree.